-We’ve all been there: feeling under the weather and not knowing if you should go to the doctor or not.
-A debilitating headache, a persistent cough, a general feeling of malaise—these have all driven us to pop a non-prescribed pill or two.
-As a rule of thumb, though, we should always err on the side of caution and see a medical professional when possible.
+You've been there: feeling under the weather and not knowing whether you should go to the doctor or not.
+A debilitating headache, a persistent cough, a general feeling of malaise—these have all driven you to pop a non-prescription pill or two.
+As a rule of thumb, though, you should always err on the side of caution and see a medical professional when possible.
 These five symptoms will warrant a trip to the doctor ASAP.

 Sudden and unexplained weight loss